Skip to content

 """

-min_value: float = frozen_field(default=-1, init=False)
+min_value: float = frozen_private_field(default=-1)

-max_value: float = frozen_field(default=1, init=False)
+max_value: float = frozen_private_field(default=1)

-Bases: SameShapeDtypeLatentTransform
+Bases: SameShapeTypeParameterTransform

 Maps standard [0,1] range to custom range [min_value, max_value].